Imagine stepping onto the stage, the spotlight hits, and the audience waits with bated breath. This is your moment—not just to perform, but to engage.

 Discovery meeting template for a winning session

-Meeting title: [Meeting with prospect’s name/company name]
+Meeting Title: [Meeting with prospect’s name/company name]

-Date and time: [insert date and time]
+Date and Time: [Insert date and time]

-Location: [insert location or video call link]
+Location: [Insert location or video call link]

 Participants:

-[Name], [Title], [Role in meeting]
+- [Name], [Title], [Role in meeting]

-[Name], [Title], [Role in meeting]
+- [Name], [Title], [Role in meeting]

-[Add more participants as required]
+- [Add more participants as needed]

 Objective:

-To gain a comprehensive understanding of [Prospect’s name/Company name]’s business needs, challenges, and goals to determine how our solutions can add value.
+Gain a comprehensive understanding of [Prospect’s name/Company name]’s business needs, challenges, and goals to determine how our solutions can add value.

-Pre-meeting preparation:
+Pre-meeting Preparation:

-Research prospect background, industry trends, and potential pain points.
+- Research prospect background, industry trends, and potential pain points.

-Send an agenda to the prospect for confirmation or input.
+- Send an agenda to the prospect for confirmation or input.

 Agenda: